+2Rx non-RedCap XR UE: A XR UE that is not (e)RedCap and supports only two Rx antennas in frequency bands where 4Rx is mandated as specified in TS 38.101-1 [15].
+Such a UE is used only in XR devices whose constrained form factors have limited volume available for Rx chains.

 A2X communication: A communication to support A2X services leveraging PC5 reference points, as defined in TS 23.256 [76].
 A2X services are realized by various types of A2X applications, e.g., BRID or DAA.